William Bruce-Lyle: Career

 After secondary school, Bruce-Lyle worked as a second division clerk at Ghana Civil Service until 1946.
 He was appointed district magistrate in 1953, senior magistrate in 1958 and circuit judge in 1960.
 He was appointed judge of the high court in 1961 and he served in that capacity for three years.
 In 1964 he was appointed judge of the Supreme Court of Ghana and he remained in that position until 1966 when Nkrumah's government was ousted from power.
 He moved to Zambia where he became senior magistrate of Zambia from 1968 to 1971.
 He became a high court judge in Zambia from 1971 to 1976.
 He was appointed judge of the Zambian Supreme Court in 1976 until his retirement in 1980.

 Personal life

 Prior to his 1951 marriage to Rosamond Alexandra Bannerman, he had a daughter Emma Lilian.
 With Rosamond he had two sons Leslie, Frederick and a daughter Desiree.
 His second son, the late His Honour Mr Justice Frederick Victor Bruce-Lyle was a jurist of the Eastern Caribbean Supreme Court based in Saint Vincent and the Grenadines and his daughter Desiree Bruce-Lyle is a jurist of San Diego Superior Court, United States.

-His hobbies include reading and golf.

 According to an obituary for his son Frederick, William Bruce-Lyle is deceased as well.